We’ve compiled a list of our most frequently asked questions.

 Have it removed.
 More importantly, fix the conditions that are causing the mold.
 If you can see mold, you have a moisture problem.
 A large portion of our home inspections are focused on looking for moisture problems.

 Yes, we email the inspection agreement to our clients at the time we book the inspection, and we ask our clients to fill out the inspection agreement online ahead of time.
 Click here to view our inspection agreement.

 Definitely.
 We encourage our clients to attend the entire inspection, if possible.
 To read why, click here: The Buyer Should Be There

-We’ll post the inspection report on our web site either later the same day or very early the next morning.
+We’ll email a link to the inspection report either later the same day or very early the next morning.

 We write the report when we get home.
 We’ll often spend more time writing the report than we do inspecting the house.
 We provide a lot of detail in our reports, and we try to write them for you the same way we would for a friend or family member.
 After you read one of our inspection reports, we think you’ll understand why we don’t produce the reports on site.
 Also, please check out our home inspection report writing style guide, which we made public in the Spring of 2018.